metallurgical/DO-SETUP/README.md

 **4) Secure the database/mysql, First, you'll want to run the included security script.
 This changes some of the less secure default options for things like remote root logins and sample users.
 Run :**
  - `sudo mysql_secure_installation`
  - Just type in the required and suitable answer when prompted during installation

+**5) If the installation process running well, type in :**
+ - `mysql --version`
+ - and should see something like this
+  - `mysql  Ver 14.14 Distrib 5.5.47, for debian-linux-gnu (x86_64) using readline 6.3`

+**6) If you're using a version of MySQL earlier than 5.7.6, you should initialize the data directory by running**
+ - `sudo mysql_install_db`
+ - In MySQL 5.6, you might get an error that says **FATAL ERROR: Could not find my-default.cnf.** If you do, copy the **/usr/share/my.cnf** configuration file into the location that **mysql_install_db** expects, then rerun it. :
+  - `sudo cp /etc/mysql/my.cnf /usr/share/mysql/my-default.cnf` copy
+  - `sudo mysql_install_db` and rerun
+ - The **mysql_install_db** command is deprecated as of MySQL 5.7.6.
+If you're using version 5.7.6 or later, you should use:
+  - `mysqld --initialize instead`
+  - However, if you installed version 5.7 from the Debian distribution, like in step one, the data directory was initialized automatically, so you don't have to do anything.
+If you try running the command anyway, you'll see the following error:
+   - `[ERROR] --initialize specified but the data directory has files in it.
+Aborting.`